Bury Lease Extension - Free Consultation

 Bank of Scotland Minimum 70 years from the date of the mortgage.

 Lease extensions in Bury can be a difficult process.
-We recommend you get professional help from a lawyer and valuer well versed in the legislation and lease extension process.
+We recommend you secure guidance from a conveyancing solicitor and valuer well versed in the legislation and lease extension process.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have in-depth market knowledge procuring Bury lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have a wealth of experience dealing with Bury lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.

 Bury case: